Guess what the shape will look like if you drop the minimal snippet.

-Federgraph takes a different approach to visualize the vector field.
-You slice the field.
+Federgraph takes a different approach by slicing the field - nothing new, often used.
 Take a plane and cut through space with the plane.
 Any plane will do.
-Now you can show the floating-point values over the plane, like you can show floating-point values over a line.
+Now you can show floating-point values over that plane, in the same way you normally plot values over a line.

-- Color can make a difference.
+- Then there is color.
+Color can make a difference.

-- We have antialiasing.
+- Then there is antialiasing.
 Very important.